msbx5420-class/msbx5420-class.github.io/project.md

 > For all project deliverables, they should be submitted on Canvas by one of the team members

-* ***<u>Project Proposal (Due before Week 12 Consultations):</u>*** You will need to develop a <u>one-page proposal</u> of your project (the second page will not be graded), to <u>discuss the dataset you would like to use</u> and <u>the problems you want to solve from the data</u>.
+* ***<u>Project Proposal (Due Apr 3):</u>*** You will need to develop a <u>one-page proposal</u> of your project (the second page will not be graded), to <u>discuss the dataset you would like to use</u> and <u>the problems you want to solve from the data</u>.
 Please be concise on your proposal and motivate your problems - why the problems you want to investigate are <u>important</u> and <u>interesting</u>.
 Submit your project proposal <u>two days before your consultation time</u>.
 Note that the proposal is only a summary of your plan and progress, your actual progress doesn't have to be constrained by it.
-* ***<u>Project Consultation (Week 12 Apr 3-9):</u>*** Your team will make an appointment (30 mins) with instructor by choosing your time slots (which will be confirmed in around Spring break).
+* ***<u>Project Consultation (Week 12 Apr 4/5):</u>*** Your team will make an appointment (30 mins) with instructor by choosing your time slots (which will be confirmed in around Spring break).
 You will discuss your project with instructor, demonstrate your preliminary works, and get feedback on solving the problems.
 It is recommended that all team members join the consultation to demonstrate you are working as a whole team.
 No-show in consultation without reasons will affect participation grade.
-* ***<u>Project Presentation (Week 15 Apr 25/27):</u>*** You will present your problem and analysis (insights) in the class.
+* ***<u>Project Presentation (Week 15 Apr 25/26):</u>*** You will present your problem and analysis (insights) in the class.
 Your presentation date (April 25 or 27) will be determined by the section of the majority of team members.
 You are required to do in-person presentation, if possible; only if you have special constraints or you are distance education students, you can do pre-recorded videos for presentation.
 Submit your presentation slides (and pre-recorded videos, if applicable) on the same day of your presentation.
 The order of presentation will be decided by lucky draw.
   * **Presentation schedule and format requirement**
-    * All group members from in-person sections (003/002): in-person presentation only; date depends on the section of the majority of group members; group members who have unresolvable conflicts can record videos which are played by other members who present in-person
+    * All group members from in-person sections (001/002): in-person presentation only; date depends on the section of the majority of group members; group members who have unresolvable conflicts can record videos which are played by other members who present in-person
     * Most group members from in-person sections with some members from online section: members from online section can record videos and members who present in-person can play the video part from online members
-    * Most group members or all group members from online section (003B/577): recorded video presentations submitted on Canvas
+    * Most group members or all group members from online section (800): recorded video presentations submitted on Canvas

-* ***<u>Project Implementation (Due May 4):</u>*** You will refine your project after presentation and submit your final application (code, data, etc.) in the project as the deliverable of implementation.
+* ***<u>Project Implementation (Due May 2):</u>*** You will refine your project after presentation and submit your final application (code, data, etc.) in the project as the deliverable of implementation.
-* ***<u>Project Report (Due May 4):</u>*** Based on your problems and insights, you will write a project report to motivate your problem, describe the dataset you use, present your findings and discuss the implications of your findings.
+* ***<u>Project Report (Due May 2):</u>*** Based on your problems and insights, you will write a project report to motivate your problem, describe the dataset you use, present your findings and discuss the implications of your findings.

 ## Project Grading (40% in total)